shurcooL-legacy/InstantBackgroundUploader_OS-X/README.md

 ------------
 - OS X 10.8 Mountain Lion (it uses Notification Center)

-It's easy to make it fall back to MAAttachedWindow for previous versions of OS X, however.
-But I'm unlikely to do it myself, since I don't have access to an older OS X version right now, and trying to build something blindly isn't efficient.
-If you can do it, please submit a pull request and I'll add it.
+It's easy to make it (dynamically) fall back to MAAttachedWindow for previous versions of OS X. But I'm unlikely to do it myself, since I don't have access to an older OS X version right now, and trying to build something blindly isn't efficient.
+If you can do it, that'd be great.
+Please submit a pull request and I'll merge it.

 Attribution
 -----------